Ambry Thomas: Indianapolis Colts

-On December 18, 2024, Thomas was claimed off waivers by the Indianapolis Colts, but was released after failing his physical.
+On December 18, 2024, Thomas was claimed off waivers by the Indianapolis Colts, but was released the next day after failing his physical.

 Minnesota Vikings

 On December 24, 2024, Thomas was signed to the Minnesota Vikings practice squad.
 He signed a reserve/future contract on January 16, 2025.

 On August 26, 2025, Thomas was released by the Vikings as part of final roster cuts.

 Philadelphia Eagles

 On August 29, 2025, Thomas was signed to the Philadelphia Eagles' practice squad.
+He was released by the Eagles on January 6, 2026.
+Thomas signed a reserve/future contract on January 20.